quinn2liu/leetcode-notes/Arrays_Hashing.md

 `sortedDict = dict(sorted(yourDictionaryHere.items(), key = lambda item: item[1], reverse = True))`

-What's happening here is that `sorted()` requires an iterable to then sort.
-Since our iterable here is a tuple essentially a tuple, we use the `key` parameter to specify what we want to sort by.
+What's happening here is that `sorted()` requires an iterable to then sort, so `yourDictionaryHere.items()` converts the dictionary into a list of tuples.
+We use the `key` parameter to specify what we want to sort by.
 To sort by values, we use a lambda function that says for any input, denoted as item, we return item[1] (the second item in the tuple).

+**Runtime**:
+- sorting -> O(nlogn) from sorting
+- heap -> O(klogn) k * time per heappop
+- bubble sort -> O(n)

+If you want to get fancy, you can maintain a max heap (min heap times -1), and heappop k times.

+If you want to get fancy fancy, you can use a bubble sort.
+Store a fixed-size list of where the index con the numbers that have that index's frequency.
+The size of this list is = to the size of the input array.
+For example, index 2 contains a list of numbers that have frequency 2.
+This is O(n) space and nice because we just care about which numbers have the highest frequency.

 ## 271. Encode and Deocde Strings